ghiarishi/Java-Projects/README.md

 # Java-Projects

-A repository of my Java Programming Projects from COS 126 and COS 226
+A repository of my Java Programming Projects from COS 126 and COS 226.

+Each program contained within has been written by Rishi Ghia.
+Assignment/project files along with the provided inputs can be found at the Course Links provided below.

 These courses have been completed following the websites stated below as a mode of instruction:
 COS 126: https://www.cs.princeton.edu/courses/archive/spring20/cos126/syllabus.html